 enter to win your choice of citrus tree

 I BOUGHT TWO lucky winners a $40 gift certificate (the contest is now closed) for their choice of a three-year-old citrus tree from Four Winds Growers—old enough to set fruit next year.
 All you have to do to enter is answer this question in the comments box way at the bottom of the page (after the very last comment):

 Have you tried growing citrus, indoors or out?
 (Share some details if so.)

 No answer, or feeling shy?
 That’s fine.
 Just say something like “count me in” instead, and I will, but an answer is even better.
 Two winners–United States only, with some restrictions on certain products in citrus growing states—were chosen randomly after entries closed at midnight on Tuesday, November 11, 2014.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2015.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its 10th year in March 2019.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the November 3, 2014 show right here, and also use the buttons below to subscribe to future shows, free.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).